-Conversion rates for calculation of the Old-Age and Disablement Pension, as a percentage of the old-age savings capital as well as any truncation arising, as a result of drawing of a Swiss AHV State Bridging Pension (under the 'OASI' Old-Age and Survivors Insurance Legislation).
+The following are the conversion rates for calculation of the old-age and disablement pension, as a percentage of the old-age savings capital, as well as any truncation arising, as a result of drawing of a Swiss AHV state bridging pension.
 The minimum benefit under the Swiss Federal BVG legislation will be granted.
 Separate accounts can use divergent conversion rates.
-The relative divergences are fixed by the Pension Fund Rules Regulations (Annex 1).
+The relative divergences are fixed by the pension fund rules regulations (Annex 1).